All Episodes

 The Democrats always ruin the job market.

-They just they they can they make huge messes of things, implementing their ideas.
+They just, they make huge messes of things implementing their ideas.

 And they lose elections.

-But then after a while, people forget it and feel it's safe to go back and vote for them again.
+But then after a while, people forget it and feel it's safe to go back and vote for him again.

-So this time, what we would hope, doubt it, would hope that people will remember.
+So this time, we would hope, doubt it, would hope that people will remember.

 And six years in, 63% think he has made government worse.